ABOUT THE AUTHOR

 Co-founder and Director

 Charles Assisi is an award-winning journalist with two decades of experience to back him.
-He is currently co-founder and director at Founding Fuel, and co-author of the book The Aadhaar Effect.
-He also wrote a weekly column as well under the slug Life Hacks in Mint, India's most influential business newspaper.
+He is co-founder and director at Founding Fuel, and co-author of the book The Aadhaar Effect.
+He also wrote a weekly column under the slug Life Hacks in Mint, India's most influential business newspaper.
 He is vocal in his views on journalism and what shape it ought to take in India.
 He speaks on the theme at various forums and is often invited by various organizations to teach their teams how to write.

 In his last assignment, he wore two hats: That of Managing Editor at Forbes India and Editor at ForbesLife India.
 As part of the leadership team, his mandate was to create a distinctive business title in a market many thought was saturated.
 When Forbes India was finally launched after much brainstorming and thinking through, it broke through the ranks and got to be recognized as the most influential business magazine in the country.
 He did much the same thing with ForbesLife India where he broke from convention and launched the title to critical acclaim.